imAdityaSatya/LOOP/README.md

 # LOOP

-▪︎ A customized birthday wishing application
+▪︎ Developed a customized birthday wishing application using Java in Android studio

 ▪︎ Implemented two variants: image slider and swipe-able videos

-▪︎ Built using Java in Android studio
+▪︎ Ensured seamless user experience and smooth transitions between the media.

 Developed a customized birthday wishing application featuring both image and video sliders using ViewPager in Android Studio.